SyntacticKitsune/Furblorb/README.md

 The most common of which probably being Z-blorbs (for [Z-Machine](https://en.wikipedia.org/wiki/Z-machine) games) and G-blorbs (for Glulx games).
 There's more history to it than that, but that's the basics.

-Furblorb then is a combination of "fur" and "blorb" much like with furballs (assuming that its root is tarball).
+Furblorb then is a combination of "fur" and "blorb".
 The similarities in concept between furballs and blorbs is what lead me to choose the name "Furblorb", since furballs tick all the boxes:
 * It's a binary data format
 * It contains a game, or game data